-\begin{rem} When referring to the random matching model (discrete case), the probability space is over the randomly generated matchings {\em and} the randomized orientation of the matchings.
-For the balancing circuit model (discrete case), the probability space is over the randomized orientation of the (deterministic) matchings. \end{rem}
+\begin{rem} When referring to the random matching model (discrete case), the probability space is over the randomly generated matchings {\em and} the randomized orientations of the matchings.
+For the balancing circuit model (discrete case), the probability space is over the randomized orientations of the (deterministic) matchings. \end{rem}

-\subsection{Local Divergence and Discrepancy}
+\section{Local Divergence and Discrepancy}